-We are excited that a total of eight well known nursing informatics experts serve as Senior Editors for OJNI.
-Each editor contributes regular columns to our OJNI issues - six of these began in October 2010 on a specific topic (see each Senior Editors' bio below for more information on their particular topic area).
-One of our original senior editors retired and two new senior editors joined OJNI in Fall 2012.
+We are excited that a total of five well known nursing informatics experts serve as Senior Editors for OJNI.
+Each editor contributes regular columns to our OJNI issues - most began in October 2010 on a specific topic (see each Senior Editors' bio below for more information on their particular topic area).
+Three of our original senior editors have retired and two new senior editors joined OJNI in Fall 2012.

 Dr. Nancy Staggers has an extensive background in clinical informatics, from determining user requirements to application prototyping, system selection, large systems implementation, and enterprise system evaluation.
 She has held executive positions, including Associate CIO, Information Technology Services for the Health Sciences Center at the University of Utah, Program Director for ECIS, Catholic Healthcare West, and Director for Corporate Informatics in Department of Defense.
 While in the DOD, she developed a clinical information system program, now installed in sites worldwide.
 Subsequently, she led a multidisciplinary team in developing the vision and user requirements for the military's computer-based patient record.
 Dr. Staggers began at the College of Nursing in 1998.
 She teaches systems implementation, project management and human-computer interaction in the Informatics programs.
 She does informatics consulting for large health systems.

 Dr. Staggers' area of research is human-computer interaction and interface design in healthcare applications.
 She has completed a number of studies relatd to the optimal design of applications for nurses; mostly recently her work is on nursing handoffs.

 Dr. Staggers has written our "Crucial Conversations about Optimal Design" Column since Volume 14, Issue 3 - October 2010.